skip to content

 Teaching

-Research training is provided within the group structure and overseen by the research supervisor.
-Opportunities to develop research skills also exist through mentoring by fellow students and members of staff.
+Research training is provided within the group structure and overseen by the Research Supervisor.
+Opportunities to develop research skills also exist through mentoring by fellow students and staff members.

-All students on this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS) which offers a wide variety of core skills and professional development training.
-Visit the Researcher Development page on the PSLS website for more information.
+All students in this programme will be members of the University's Postgraduate School of Life Sciences (PSLS), which offers a wide variety of core skills and professional development training.
+For more information, visit the PSLS website's Researcher Development page

 One to one supervision

-The regularity with which postgraduate students meet with their Supervisor varies throughout the year but meetings are likely to be more frequent to start with, during the planning stages, and during the writing-up phase.
-Additional supervision may be provided within the research group as designated by the lead supervisor.
-There may also be the opportunity to attend regular lab meetings with the supervisor and other research group members.
-All students should have the opportunity to seek formal feedback from their Supervisor, and Supervisors should have the opportunity to give such feedback.
+The regularity with which postgraduate students meet with their Supervisor varies throughout the year, but meetings are likely to be more frequent to start with and during the planning and writing-up phases.
+Additional supervision may be provided within the research group as designated by the lead Supervisor.
+Students may also have the opportunity to attend regular lab meetings with the Supervisor and other research group members.
+All students should have the opportunity to seek formal feedback from their Supervisor, and supervisors should have the opportunity to give such feedback.

 The University of Cambridge publishes an annual Code of Practice which sets out the University’s expectations regarding supervision.